Ciyou/chatbot-telegram/README.md

   </a>
 </p>

-> Yet another telegram ChatGPT bot made with `Deno` witch allows you to setup and run your bot with one simple command.
+> Yet another telegram ChatGPT bot which allows you to setup and run your bot with one simple command.

 <div  align="center">